Updated: Oct 20

 This turned out to be the day we had been hoping for all week, but we didn't know it yet.

 In the morning over breakfast we tried out the hydrophone again and listened to the sound of the shellfish chattering on the sea bed below.
 Afterwards we went ashore and did a beach clean-up along the harbour coastline.
-It's surprising how little exercise you have when confined to a small space, so we took the opportunity to hike up to the top of the hill and stretch our legs.
+It's surprising how little exercise you have when confined to a small space on board the boat, so we took the opportunity to hike up to the top of the hill and stretch our legs.
 It was a great walk and the views were totally worth it, sprawling out over the ocean and the islands for miles.

-Another thing I loved about this trip was that there was never any urgency to be anywhere in a hurry.
-It was early evening before we set sail on that particular day, and this timing set us up perfectly for what was to happen next...
+I loved that there was never any urgency to be anywhere in a hurry too.
+It was early evening before we set sail on this particular day, and this timing set us up perfectly for what was to happen next...

-Sailing conditions were far from perfect due to the lack of wind.
-The ocean was so calm it looked like a sheet of glass, it was unbelievably stunning.
+Sailing conditions weren't great due to the lack of wind, but this meant the ocean was so calm it looked like a sheet of glass and unbelievably stunning.
 The views were something we could never tire of.
-We had set off on route with an anchorage in mind, and so I assumed my usual position at the back of the boat on wildlife watch, hoping to catch a single glimpse of the wildlife that lurked beneath the surface.
+We had set sail with an anchorage in mind, and I had assumed my usual position at the back of the boat on wildlife watch, hoping to catch a single glimpse of the marinelife that lurked beneath the surface.

-To the very far right something caught my eye for a split second, it was so confusing that I almost thought I had been hallucinating.
-But upon a second glance, a whale fully breached clear out of the water in the distance... at which point I let out a huge yell!
-Screams of excitement from the crew followed, and then we quickly changed direction hoping to catch a another sighting of this incredible creature again.
+On the distant horizon something caught my eye for a split second, it was so confusing that I thought I had imagined it.
+But upon a second glance, a whale fully breached clear out of the water (again)... at which point I let out a huge yell!
+Screams of excitement from the crew followed, and then we quickly changed direction hoping to catch a another sighting of this incredible creature.

-I would never have expected what happened next...
-We were truly spoilt to what must have been an hour of watching this beautiful creature put on the most incredible display.
-Surfacing for a few minutes before diving deep below, and inbetween waiting silently on the completely calm waters watching to see if he would resurface.
-We were so captivated by the whale that meanwhile the most incredible sunset was breaking through in the background, yet we hadn't even noticed.
+That evening we were truly spoilt to what must have been an hour of watching this beautiful whale put on the most incredible display.
+Surfacing for a few minutes before diving deep below, and inbetween waiting silently on the completely calm ocean waters watching to see if he would resurface.
+We were so captivated by the whale that meanwhile the most amazing sunset was breaking through in the background... and we hadn't even noticed.
 On reflection that night of whale watching in Scotland feels like a absolute dream, but one I'll never forget and feel very privileged to have experienced.

-It was dark before we realised how much time had passed in all the excitement, so we headed over to a nearby bay to anchor for the night.
-We referenced Oliver's charts on board and believed our sighting to be a Minkie Whale.
+It was dark before we knew it so we headed over to a nearby bay to anchor for the night.
+We referenced the charts on board and believed our sighting to be of a Minkie Whale.

 The stars were shining particularly bright that night, which in itself was the perfect entertainment on any evening.
-We enjoyed a lovely dinner, and after much excited chatter about our whale sighting, remembered that during our brief sailing earlier we had lowered a plankton net into the water to do some samping for micro-plastics in the ocean.
+We enjoyed a lovely dinner, and after much excited chatter about our whale watching, remembered that during our brief sailing earlier we had lowered a plankton net into the water to do some samping for micro-plastics in the ocean.

-The plankton net had been used to capture a sample of sea water and test for the presence of micro-plastics in the North Sea, around the Scottish coastline.
+We used a plankton net to capture a sample of sea water and test for the presence of micro-plastics in the North Sea, around the Scottish coastline.
 That evening we placed a specimen of water under the microscope and took a sneaky peak into the crazy world of plankton... wow!!!
 Plankton are organisms that exist in large bodies of water, and they are an essential food source of food for many species of fish and whales.

 It was hard to believe the amount of life contained within such a small sample, so much activity, so many different species.
 We observed threads of unnatural man-made materials in amongst the plankton and algae, which we identified these to be fibres shed from polyester clothing during washing.
 We also observed other slides and found obvious fragments of unnatural materials which appeared to be broken down tiny pieces of plastic.
 The creatures appeared to try and eat everything in sight, so it was easy to see how micro-plastics could enter the food chain even at this level.

 Throughout the course of the week we had seen many species of birds, although the diving Gannets were the most impressive to watch.
-Lots of seals, porpoises, sea otters, a large shoal of (unidentified) jumping fish, Bioluminescence and of course our friend the whale.
+Several seals, porpoises, sea otters, a large shoal of (unidentified) jumping fish, Bioluminescence and of course our friend the whale.

 What I Gained

 A deepened connection to the ocean.
-It's such an incredibly fascinating and mysterious place, and there's so much life in there that we are yet to learn about.
+It's such an incredibly fascinating and mysterious place, and there's an abundance of life in there that we are yet to learn about.
 I thoroughly enjoyed living and sleeping on the water and being so close to nature.
 It's important that I find the time to visit the ocean regularly despite living inland.

 New friends for life.
 Each and everyone of us on that boat brought something unique to our experience at sea.
-Oliver was the perfect host too, and provided us with some fascinating insights into the ocean.
+Oliver was the perfect host too, and provided us with some fascinating insights into the ocean and marinelife.

-An unforgettable experience observing sea life in their natural habitat around UK shores, and the importance to do everything we can to protect the ocean as their habitat.
+An unforgettable experience observing sea life in their natural habitat around the UK coastline, and the importance to do everything we can to protect the ocean as their habitat.
 It proved we don't need to go far to discover nature at it's best.

 Sail Britain inspires positive change for the ocean through sailing, research and the creative arts.
 Providing education and a first-hand experience at sea to people from a wide variety of backgrounds.
 Visit the Sail Britain website for more information and to view their upcoming itinerary.

-Love Her Wild is a growing community of over 8,000 women who all share a passion for adventure and the outdoors.
+Love Her Wild is an online community of over 10,000 women who all share a passion for adventure and the outdoors.
 Organising expeditions both worldwide and UK-based, and using their private Facebook group as platform to connect and support women in their own adventures.